 There will be four assignments that must be completed outside of class time and submitted through Brightspace.
-Assignments will be due the night before each exam.
 Detailed instructions regarding assignments will be posted to Brightspace.
-Assignments will require you to apply, analyze, and critically evaluate concepts discussed in lectures.
-Each assignment will count towards four percent of your final grade $(4 \times 4\% = 16\%)$.
+Assignments will require you to apply, analyze, and critically evaluate social psychological topics.
+Each assignment will count towards four percent of your final grade ($4 \times 4\% = 16\%$).
+See the course schedule for assignment due dates.